Zachary-Johnston/cloud/ece140_cloud_deployment-master/README.md

 # ece140_cloud_deployment

-A Simple Dockerized Pyramid Web Server Demo for Deploying to the Cloud
+A Simple Dockerized Pyramid Web Server for Deploying Polar Coffee to the Cloud